 Canopus (pronunciation: /kəˈnoʊpəs/) has been the traditional name of Alpha Carinae since ancient times.
 It appeared in Claudius Ptolemy’s Almagest in the 2nd century CE.
 It has also been spelled Canobus, Kanopus and Kanobos.

 The name formally applies only to the component Alpha Carinae A. The origin of the name is uncertain.
 It is generally believed that it comes from the Greek Κάνωβος (Kanôbos), which was the name of the mythical navigator for Menelaus of Sparta during the Trojan War.
-In Greek mythology, after the destruction of Troy in 1183 BCE, Menelaus’ fleet stopped in Egypt on their way home, and Canopus was bitten by a snake and died.
+In Greek mythology, after the destruction of Troy in 1183 BCE, Menelaus’ fleet stopped in Egypt on their way home, and Canopus was bitten by a snake.
 Menelaus erected a monument in his honour in the Nile Delta, where the town of Canopus later developed.
 In Homeric myths, it was Menelaus who founded the town and named it after his pilot.

 The second possible derivation of the name is from the Egyptian Coptic Kahi Nub, meaning “Golden Earth.”
 This is a reference to the appearance of Canopus close to the horizon in ancient Egypt.